-The students observed visible color changes and analyzed the mixed solutions with a UV-Visible spectrophotometer (UV-Visible spectrophotometer Ultraspec 2100 pro-Amersham Bioscienece), a Malvern Zetasizer Nano ZS (Malvern Instruments Ltd., GB) by the well-known Dynamic Light Scattering (DLS) technique to determine the size of silver nanoparticles and the value of zeta potential.
+The students observed the color changes and analyzed the mixed solutions with a UV-Visible spectrophotometer (Ultraspec 2100 pro, Amersham Bioscience) and a Malvern Zetasizer Nano ZS using dynamic light scattering to determine the size of the silver nanoparticles and the value of the zeta potential.

 HAzards

 Silver nitrate (AgNO3) can burn the eyes and skin.
-The eyes should be flushed with plenty of water for at least 15 minutes if exposed.
-Tri-sodium citrate causes eye irritations; if exposed, immediately flush the eyes with water for at least 15 minutes.
+If exposed, the eyes should be flushed with plenty of water for at least 15 minutes.
+The same is true for tri-sodium citrate; if exposed, eyes should be immediately flushed with water for at least 15 minutes.
 All the other materials are non-toxic.
-During the lab work students must wear protective glasses and lab coats.
-Never look directly into a laser or shine it at another person.
+During the lab work, students are required to wear protective glasses and lab coats.
+They are also cautioned not to look directly into a laser or shine the laser at another person.

-experimental results and disscussion
+experimental results and discussion

-During the first experiment, the students review the well-known reduction oxidation reaction between silver ions (Ag+) and copper disks.
-Based on the values of Standard Reduction Potentials (E0) of copper and silver ions 25, the students could roughly estimate that Cu(s) could spontaneously reduce silver ions in aqueous solution. (see Table 2).
+During the first experiment, the students reviewed the well-known reduction oxidation reaction between the silver (Ag+) ions and copper (Cu2+) disks.
+Based on the values of the standard reduction potentials (E0) of copper and silver ions,25 the students were able to estimate that Cu(s) can spontaneously reduce silver ions in aqueous solution (see Table 2).